-We will work together with you and your student regarding test proctoring and alternative test location.
-Please submit the exam to be proctored to Bell Tower Room 1541 at least one to two days prior to the exam.
+We will work together with you and your student regarding alternative testing.
+Any students who qualify for alternative testing and choose to schedule their exams through DRP, will take their exams in our center.
+In order to accommodate these students and proctor their exams, please complete the alternative testing contract and submit the exam to Bell Tower Room 1541 at least 48 hours prior to the exam.
 This will allow us time to convert the exam to an accessible format as needed.
-Exams may be emailed to accommodations@csuci.edu or delivered to the Educational Access Center, Bell Tower 1541.
+Exams may be emailed to our secured email accommodations@csuci.edu or delivered to the Educational Access Center, Bell Tower 1541.

-Students who are eligible for testing accommodations will request to meet with you during your regular faculty office hours to complete the DRP on-line testing accommodations contract.
-This is a brief (5min) interactive process between the student and faculty.
-Faculty will be prompt to enter exam specifics on the database.
-Upon completion of the process, the student, faculty and DRP staff will receive confirmation of the exam specifications.
-Please contact DRP staff immediately if a discrepancy is noted.
+Faculty have the responsibility to complete the DRP online testing accommodations contract link located on the electronic Faculty Notification Letter.
+You will be prompt to enter exam specifics on the database.
+Please note, you may have multiple DRP students enrolled in your course, however, only one testing contract is needed per course.
+Upon completion of the process, faculty and DRP staff will receive confirmation of the exam specifications.
+Please contact DRP staff if a discrepancy is noted.

-Place your book orders as outlined in the Academic Senate Resolution.

-According to the Academic Senate of CSU Channel Islands Resolution on the Timely Adoption of Text-Based Materials for Students with Disabilities, "Textbook requests shall be submitted no later than two weeks before the end of finals week in the spring semester for courses the following fall semester, and four weeks before the end of finals week in the fall semester for the following spring semester."
-DRP provides books in alternate formats (e-text, audio-tape, Braille) for eligible students.
+Place your textbook orders in a timely manner to ensure adequate time to convert to accessible format

+DRP provides books in alternate formats (accessible PDF files and text files, Kurzweil and audio files) for eligible students.
+Converting textbooks to an accessible format is a lengthy and complex process.
 It can take up to 10 weeks to secure or produce a textbook in an alternate format.

+Please review the following guidelines outlined in The Academic Senate of CSU Channel Islands Resolution on the Timely Adoption of Text-Based Materials for Students with Disabilities:

+"Textbook requests shall be submitted no later than two weeks before the end of finals week in the spring semester for courses the following fall semester, and four weeks before the end of finals week in the fall semester for the following spring semester."

-Keep in mind that course readers (hardcopy or electronic) can be especially difficult to produce in an alternate format if they have underlining, hand-written notes, highlighting, cut-off margins or poor-quality copies.
+Please keep in mind that course readers (hardcopy or electronic) can be especially difficult to produce in an alternate format if they have underlining, hand-written notes, highlighting, cut-off margins or poor-quality copies.